Da-Real-Kryall/amogus/readme.md

 A "virus" that replaces the screen with the "better call saul" gif, whilst playing the Breaking Bad theme song.
 One of my irl friends whom will remain undisclosed requested that I make this.

+Surprisingly, this is compatible with Linux, MacOS and Windows.

 ## How to use:
 1. Clone this repository to a directory, and open said directory in a terminal/cmd window.
 ```bash